Hike + Dine: Ogden

 Frozen wonders at Waterfall Canyon Trail

 Hike: Waterfall Canyon Trail is one of Odgen’s most popular in-and-out hikes.
-The end of this short but strenuous 2.4 mile scramble features a 200-foot waterfall set against a backdrop of the valley, and offers two distinct experiences depending on the season.
+The end of this short but strenuous 2.4-mile scramble features a 200-foot waterfall set against a backdrop of the valley, and offers two distinct experiences depending on the season.
 Complete this trail during the busy, warmer months and cool off with your fellow mountaineers at the waterfall.
-Or visit during the quiet winter, when the waterfall transforms into a snow capped, frozen cascade.
-The terrain is rocky, so spikes and poles are recommended (especially if snowy) but not necessary.
+Or visit during the quiet winter, when the waterfall transforms into a snow-capped, frozen cascade.
+The terrain is rocky, so spikes and poles, while not necessary, are recommended if snowy.

 Eat: Craft cocktails?
 Award-winning tacos?
 Live music?
 Hell, yes!
 Saddle up and mosey on down to ‘The Yes Hell’ bar, bistro and music venue in downtown Ogden.
 Red-velvet wallpaper, original oak floors and eclectic western antiques paired with a neon aesthetic makes The Yes Hell one of Ogden’s most unique nightlife experiences.
 Tip back one of co-owner Sam Smith’s boozy concoctions like the Cedar Smoked Old Fashion as you scarf down a plate of Wimpy and Fritz’s Smoked Carnitas Tacos — voted ‘Best Taco in Utah.’
 Just look for the ‘YES’ illuminating the building’s front.
 You can’t miss it.

 Ogden River Parkway: A confluence of nature and urban

 Hike: The Wasatch Mountain Range isn’t the only locale available to visitors wanting to enjoy the outdoors.
-Ogden River Parkway offers an easy and convenient nature excursion in the heart of Downtown Ogden.
-Part of the larger Centennial Trail, the path winds 4.7 miles along the Ogden River and connects to several popular parks, including the Ogden Botanical Gardens, Big D Park, Dinosaur Park, and Lorin Farr Park.
-A paved trail that’s perfect for cyclists, joggers, families with little ones in tow, or anyone looking to enjoy a leisurely stroll.
+Ogden River Parkway offers an easy and convenient nature excursion in the heart of downtown Ogden.
+Part of the larger Centennial Trail, the path winds 4.7 miles along the Ogden River and connects to several popular parks, including the Ogden Botanical Gardens, Big D, Dinosaur and Lorin Farr parks.
+The paved trail is perfect for cyclists, joggers, families with little ones in tow, or anyone looking to enjoy a leisurely stroll.